nixe64/Home-Assistant-Blueprint/docs/ReadMe.en.md

 ### Usage

 To use this template for your own project, just use this button ![btn][template-btn] in the repository view on GitHub or clone this repository.
+Then delete the ``custom_components/DELETE-ME`` file.
+I included it in this blueprint so that git will automatically create the directory needed to develop a custom Home Assistant integration.
+In custom_components you then need to create a new folder for your integration, where the source code will go.
+The name of the folder should be something like your new integration, so that it can be recognized and approved as a **new** integration in Home Assistant.
+(See also the developer documentation at <https://developers.home-assistant.io/> and <https://hacs.xyz/docs/developer/start>).

+I use GitGuardian Shield in all repositories to prevent accidentally making sensitive data like credentials for paid services publicly available in the source code on GitHub (especially in implementation tests).
+I urge you to consider this for your projects as well, because it can be expensive for you if this data falls into the wrong hands.
+If you don't want this check, delete the file ``.github/workflows/gitguardian.yml`` and adjust the pre-commit checks by removing the "hook" with id ``ggshield`` in the file ``.pre-commit-config.yaml``.
+If you agree with the check, please read [development environment setup][development-url] next.
+There, the configuration of the GitGuardian shield and the necessary preparations of the repositories are covered in detail.
+It is beyond the scope of this ReadMe to go into the details here.

+However, all those who have decided against checking through the GitGuardian Shield should also read [Setting up the development environment][development-url] next and then skip the first point.

 ### Feature Requests / Bug Reports / Service Requests